Mark 1:2-8

 Make the paths straight for him.” ’

 4 So John went to a place in the wilderness.
 He baptized people and he spoke a message from God.
-He said to people, ‘You have done many wrong things.
+John said to people, ‘You have done many wrong things.
 You must turn away from them and change how you live.
 Then God will forgive you and I will baptize you.’

 7 John said to the people, ‘Another person will come soon.
 He is much greater than I am.
 I am not good enough even to undo his shoes for him.
 8 I have baptized you with water.
 But this man will baptize you with the Holy Spirit.’